Scotts Miracle-Gro Provides Attractive Stability (NYSE:SMG)

 Source: SMG Investor Presentation March 2010, slide 7

-The consistency in consolidated net sales growth translates into stability in operating cash flow, which in turn allows the company to consistency reward shareholders as well as pursue accretive growth initiatives.
+The consistency in consolidated net sales growth translates into stability in operating cash flow, which in turn allows the company to consistently reward shareholders as well as pursue accretive growth initiatives.

 Source: SMG Investor Presentation March 2010, slide 9 (SMG defines free cash flow as operating cash flow minus capital expenditures)